mohammedri/personal-site/_notes/human-brain.md

 title: Various ways the human brain is different from computers
 ---

+# Various ways the human brain is different from computers

 - The human brain is different from a computer in that there is no centralized CPU or memory locations.
 Instead the network’s knowledge and memories are distributed throughout the structure in the “weights” of it.
 - Feedback loops form the crux of the brain as well.
 Whereas in computers often it is usually sensors —> CPU —> Action.